s-k-y-l-i/discord-themes/README.md

  - If using multiple themes, <u>**place Acrylic theme for last**</u>!

 #### Acrylic Harmony - Fully Transparent
 This theme adds the transparency effect to your whole Discord client.
-It's compatible with all of the Nitro Themes too.
+It's compatible with all of the Nitro Themes too.<br>
-Theme settings:
+**Theme settings:**
 ```css
     --var-opacity-option: 0.4;  /* Set's the BASE opacity (titlebar, and the server bar) */
     --var-color-saturation: 1.6;/* Increase for more colorful appearance*/